AjiteshBD/pdf-chat/README.md

 Once the server is running, open http://localhost:3000 in your browser.
 You should see the home page where you can upload a PDF file.

+# Uploading a PDF and Chatting with it

+1. **Upload a PDF**: Drag and drop a PDF file into the provided upload area.
+2. **Interact**: After uploading, you can start asking questions about the content of the PDF.
+The system will respond based on the document text, powered by OpenAI's language model and Pinecone's vector search for retrieving relevant sections.

+# Project Structure

+### `app/api/addData/route.ts`
+Handles the file upload, PDF processing, and embedding the document's contents into Pinecone.

+### `app/page.tsx`
+The front-end interface that allows users to upload a PDF and interact with it.

+### Langchain
+Handles loading, splitting, and embedding the document into chunks.

+### Pinecone
+Stores the embeddings of the document chunks and enables fast retrieval of relevant information during a chat.